top of page

 Addressing the Source: Is Men B the only risk?

-An invasive Men B infection is a risk because it can lead to life-threatening conditions including meningitis, septicaemia and pneumonia.
+An invasive Men B infection triggers an immune response in the body which can lead to life-threatening conditions including meningitis, septicaemia and (less commonly) pneumonia.
+These are all inflammatory conditions.
 There are however many other causes of these conditions:

-• Invasive bacterial infections: MenB and MenACWY are primary bacterial threats.
-Other bacteria like Pneumococcus and Hib are also a serious threat.
-Bacterial infections are considered the most serious and high-risk.
-The UK childhood vaccination programme includes protection against a number of these threats (which is why it’s important to remain up to date and check status for young people as they transition to adulthood).
+• Invasive bacterial infections: There are a number of bacteria that pose a threat.
+MenB and MenACWY are primary bacterial threats, as are Pneumococcus and Hib.
+Bacterial infections are considered the most serious and high-risk, and the UK childhood vaccination programme includes protection against a number of these threats (which is why it’s important to remain up to date and check status for young people as they transition to adulthood).

 • A number of bacterial and viral infections are more ‘opportunistic’ in nature, such as bacterial Staph and the herpes virus, which for instance can become a risk in a surgery or trauma situation.
 Here, the exposure risk occurs as a result of surgery or trauma, rather than the bacteria posing an everyday risk to otherwise healthy people.